appleseed05/azure-lab-all/README.md

 ### Azure authentication:
 Azure Service Principal is the best option.
 Terraform provider script in this repo includes line for Client ID and Client Secret to use Service Principal.
 If you don't have Azure Service Principal, you can use interactive authentication with Azure CLI by running ```az login``` command.
 This command needs to be run on the machine executing Terraform.
-This require to have Azure CLI installed.
+This requires to have Azure CLI installed.

 ### F5 XC authentication:
 F5 XC auth offer API certificate or API token.